pbloem/gestalt.ink/diagonal-matrix.md

 \p
 $$

-Square diagonal matrices are a useful concept for many reason.
+Square diagonal matrices are a useful concept for many reasons.
 This is primarily because their behavior is simple to understand.
 For example

 * Multiplying a square diagonal matrix $\gc{\D}$ by a vector $\x$ is equivalent to multiplys each element $x_i$ of $\x$ by the scalar $\gc{D}_{ii}$
 * Geometrically, this corresponds to the operation of stretching along the $i$-th axis by a factor of $\gc{D}_{ii}$.